aguilarga/gds_supporting_information/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-# asa_supplementary_material
+# gds_supporting_information
-This repository corresponds to supplemetary information of the paper 'Global distribution of material inflows to in-use stocks and its implications for a circularity transition'
+This repository corresponds to supplemetary information of the paper 'Global distribution of material inflows to capital formation and its implications for a circularity transition'

 ## EXIOBASE_3.3.17_hsut_2011 folder.
 It includes: